-4.1.5.1 Training Data
+4.1.4.1 Training Data

 Speaker training data will comprise all of one or more conversation sides for a given model speaker.
 A jackknife scheme that rotates training and test data will be used in order to provide an adequate number of tests.
-In order to provide unbiased results, models must exclude test conversation-sides from target speakers and all data from impostor speakers.
+In order to provide unbiased results, models must exclude test conversation sides from target speakers and all data from impostor speakers.
 This information will be provided in index files that must be used to control the evaluation.
 Instructions are given in section 8.2.2 for the use of this index file information.

 Various training options exist.
-The acoustical data may be used alone, the transcriptions (ASR) may be used alone, or they may be used in combination.
-Note that the conversation sides and the transcriptions are presented in their entirety, without excision or deletion.
+The acoustic data may be used alone, the transcriptions (ASR) and other auxiliary data (in any combination) may be used alone, or all data may be used in Note that the conversation sides and the combination. transcriptions are presented in their entirety, without excision or deletion.